 "Ideally, set up a routine to allow an eight-hour window for sleep each night," Dimitriu advises.
 "This is helped by doing quiet, relaxing, and even boring things in the hour before you intend to fall asleep."

 Rather than watching three episodes of Love Island before you hit the sack, cap it at one episode and then pick up a book instead.
-Try to avoid screens with blue light that might disrupt your melatonin levels before you go to bed.
-A cool room helps your body temperature drop more quickly (something your body naturally does to prepare for sleep), so crank up that fan or A/C to create an optimal nighttime environment for yourself.
+Try to avoid screens with blue light that might disrupt your melatonin levels4 before you go to bed.
+A cool room helps your body temperature drop more quickly (something your body naturally does to prepare for sleep5), so crank up that fan or A/C to create an optimal nighttime environment for yourself.

 If you love to exercise at night, try moving your daily workout to the morning hours and see if it improves your sleep.
-Some people do just fine with evening workouts, but everybody is different.
+Some people do just fine with evening workouts6, but everybody is different.
 You may feel too energized after a sweat session to climb straight into bed, and your sleep could suffer as a result.

 Sleepless nights are no fun, and over time, they can wreak havoc on your ability to live a happy and productive life.
 As you start accruing sleep debt, you'll notice problems with focus, memory, and brain function—things you really don't want to sacrifice.